 I focus on real estate acquisitions and dispositions, leasing, development, management and debt and equity financing for all asset classes.
 The industries with which I work vary from commercial real estate developers to health care facilities to institutional investors to energy providers and telecommunication companies.
-Typically, the projects on which I work are complex or of strategic importance to our client and may be located anywhere in the country.
+Typically, the projects on which I work are complex or of strategic importance to our clients and may be located anywhere in the country.

 Some of my favorite projects have been working to bring new life to environmentally contaminated properties and brownfields.
 Adaptive re-use of property can revitalize an entire neighborhood.
 A typical project would be the sale of a facility that is a federal or state superfund site, inactive hazardous waste site or former industrial facility.
 Recently, I worked closely with a client’s internal and external team of business, real estate and environmental professionals to negotiate the sale of a former industrial facility for commercial re-use in a downtown area on terms and conditions that satisfied state regulators and allowed the purchaser to achieve its development goals.
 My combination of real estate and environmental experience makes me the ideal lawyer for these complex projects.